pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 These AWS Config rules act as controls to prevent any non-compliant S3 activities.

 ### Config Rules
+AWS Config provides a number of AWS managed rules that address a wide range of security concerns such as checking if you `encrypted` your Amazon Elastic Block Store (Amazon EBS) volumes, tagged your resources appropriately, and enabled multi-factor authentication (MFA) for root accounts.

-- Can use AWS managed config rules (over 75)
+- Can use AWS `managed` config `rules` (over 75)
 - Can make **``custom config rules (must be defined in AWS Lambda)``**.
   - Ex: evaluate if each EBS disk is of type gp2
   - Ex: evaluate if each EC2 instance is t2.micro